-BY- DATE OF PROMUI LGATI ON CHALLENGES LAW ADOPTION DATE BY CO UNCIL Water • 2018 KZN provir ncial • The existing reviewed Water Services Bylaws are not Service Gazette to be gazetted.
-S done in .
-July 20 018 • This hinders the enforcement of the existing reviewed Bylaws bylaws due to the fact that they are not gazetted. • The original adopted document of water services bylaws were gazette in 2012. • WSA through the Water Services Department is still in a process of gazetting the Water Services bylaws which are long overdue for gazetting. • The WSA had benchmarked with other WSA like Amajuba District on how best they could fast track the process of facilitating the water services bylaws gazetting. • Based on the consultation with Amajuba District Municipality, an amount not less than R200 000 will have to be budgeted for the interpretation and gazetting of the existing water services bylaws project in the 2017/ 2018 Financial Year.
+BY- DATE OF PROMULGATION CHALLENGES LAW ADOPTION DATE BY COUNCIL Water • 2018 KZN provincial • The existing reviewed Water Services Bylaws are not Servic Gazette to be gazetted. es done in July 2018 • This hinders the enforcement of the existing reviewed Bylaws bylaws due to the fact that they are not gazetted. • The original adopted document of water services bylaws were gazette in 2012. • WSA through the Water Services Department is still in a process of gazetting the Water Services bylaws which are long overdue for gazetting. • The WSA had benchmarked with other WSA like Amajuba District on how best they could fast track the process of facilitating the water services bylaws gazetting.
+Based on the consultation with Amajuba District Municipality, an amount not less than R200 000 will have to be budgeted for the interpretation and gazetting of the existing water services bylaws project in the 2017/ 2018 Financial Year.